Asimov Press

 Examples of essays we’d like to publish include: Is cultivated meat for real?, Biology is more theoretical than physics, and Why We Didn’t Get a Malaria Vaccine Sooner.

-Speculative Fiction: We seek works of fiction that imagine positive, and plausible, futures—especially those built using engineered biology.
+Speculative Fiction: We seek works of fiction that imagine positive, and plausible, futures.
 We’re after pieces in which science, rather than characters or plot, is the focus and explanations of technologies are detailed and mechanistic.
 What might the world look like if a certain kind of technology existed?
 What is the cost of not developing this technology?
 We’re excited by fiction that is evocative enough to encourage researchers to overcome a bottleneck or develop a new idea.
 We pay $1,000 for fiction.
 If pitching a work of fiction, please send a full draft in your email.

 Examples of fiction we’d like to publish include: Lena, Story of Your Life, and They May As Well Grow on Trees.